 - Quality of operators’ climate change disclosures is declining year-on-year

-The rise in the cost-of-living has driven consumers to re-adjust spending priorities.
+The rise in the cost-of-living has driven consumers to readjust spending priorities.
 Telcos’ failure to respond to this changing mindset is now the biggest threat facing the industry, according to the annual EY report, Top 10 risks in telecommunications 2023.
-With consumer spending under increasing pressure, EY research1 shows that 60% of households are worried about rising broadband subscription prices, and nearly half (45%) believe they overpay for content services.
+With consumer spending under increasing pressure, EY research shows that 60% of households are worried about rising broadband subscription prices, and nearly half (45%) believe they overpay for content services.

 While network reliability remains a consumer pain point, infrastructure resilience and reach has fallen from No. 1 in the ranking for the first time since the onset of the COVID-19 pandemic – now at fifth position as other challenges become even more pressing.